Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce RTX 4080 should perform much faster than the Radeon RX 6950 XT overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce RTX 4080 should theoretically be quite a bit better than the Radeon RX 6950 XT in general. (explain)

-Texel RateThe GeForce RTX 4080 will be a bit (about 9%) more effective at anisotropic filtering than the Radeon RX 6950 XT. (explain)
+Texel RateThe GeForce RTX 4080 is a small bit (approximately 9%) more effective at anisotropic filtering than the Radeon RX 6950 XT. (explain)

-Pixel RateThe GeForce RTX 4080 is a bit (approximately 0%) faster with regards to AA than the Radeon RX 6950 XT, and also will be able to handle higher resolutions better. (explain)
+Pixel RateThe GeForce RTX 4080 will be a little bit (approximately 0%) better at FSAA than the Radeon RX 6950 XT, and will be able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison